chaz-cox/Best_Price_Search/README.md

 | Random    | NO solution    | N/A    |
 | Astar     | $94            | 0.005  |
 | Iterative | $84            | 0.015  |

+## Conclusion

+Given the satistical results, it is evident that the A* search is the best and fastest path strategy choice.